K-Kit/gatsby-starter-argon/README.md

 To deploy to netlify all you need is a free netlify account and a github account to store the repo.
 To get started click the link below:

 <a href="https://app.netlify.com/start/deploy?repository=https://github.com/K-Kit/gatsby-starter-argon&amp;stack=cms"><img src="https://www.netlify.com/img/deploy/button.svg" alt="Deploy to Netlify"></a>

+### Pre-requisites:
+- Github or gitlab account (free)
+- A Netlify Account (free)

+### Getting started (development)

+Option A (reccomended):

+1) Deploy to netlify (link above)
+2) Wait for netlify to build your site
+3) After the site is built you will have a new repo, clone it
+4) Navigate to the directory in the command line and install with yarn or npm
+5) `yarn start` to get started with development!

 ### Usage: